-Other Information is financial and non-financial information in the Group's annual reporting which is provided in addition to the Financial Report and the Auditor's Report.
-This includes the Directors' Report.
+Other Information is financial and non-financial information in Mission Australia's annual reporting which is provided in addition to the Financial Report and the Auditor's Report.
 The Directors are responsible for the Other Information.

-The Other Information we obtained prior to the date of this Auditor's Report was the Directors' Report.
+The Other Information we obtained prior to the date of this Auditor's Report was the Directors' report.